 - The meal cannot contain more than 30 percent calories from fat

 - Contains less than 10 percent of calories from saturated fat

 - Each meal provides at least 1/3 of the USDA's recommended dietary allowances of the following:

 - Vitamin A

 - Vitamin C

-According to USA Today, the dwindling economy has resulted in a remarkable increase in the need for NSLP support.
+According to USA Today, the dwindling economy has remarkably increased the need for NSLP support.
 As investigations reveal, "For the first time since 2004, a majority of cafeteria operators say the number of children getting free or reduced-price lunches has risen."
 As the School Nutrition Association has uncovered, 51.4 percent of food service directors reported an increase in requests for NSLP support since 2007.
 As job losses, lay-offs, and wage reductions are causing serious setbacks for many families, the NSLP may be some children's only reliable source of a well-balanced meal.
 While the economy struggles to recover, experts predict that the number of children eligible for NSLP will continue to rise.

 Children attending schools that offer NSLP meals can enjoy free or low-cost meals if they meet specific guidelines.
-Students who are not eligible for NSLP, however, are still able to purchase any meals and foods offered through the program.
+However, students who are not eligible for NSLP can still purchase any meals and foods offered through the program.
 Generally, a child is able to receive free or reduced meals if they meet basic guidelines such as:

 - A child whose family income is at or below 130 percent of the poverty level can receive free meals

 - A child whose family income is between 130 and 185 percent of the poverty level can receive reduced-cost meals (Students in this category are not to be charged more than 40 cents per meal)